vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

   <img src="https://latex.codecogs.com/svg.latex?m_Pc^{2}+m_Tc^{2}+T_P=m_Rc^{2}+m_xc^{2}+T_x" />
 </p>

-Note that since R and x may be complex nuclei, they could be formed in exctied states so that the values of m may be different than the ground state masses.
+Note that since R and x may be complex nuclei, they could be formed in excited states so that the values of m may be different than the ground state masses.
 The Q value of the reaction is defined as the difference in mass energies of the products and reactants, that is,

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?Q=(m_P+m_T-m_x-m_R)c^{2}=T_x+T_R-T_P" />
 </p>

 Note that if Q is positive the reaction is exoergic, while if Q is negative, the reaction is endoergic.
-Note that a necessary but not sufficient condition fo the occurrence of a nuclear reactions is that
+Note that a necessary but not sufficient condition for the occurrence of a nuclear reaction is that

 <p align="center">
   <img src="https://latex.codecogs.com/svg.latex?Q+T_P>0" />